hydroGR/evalhyd/__source/cpp/index.rst

 C++
 ===

-`evalhyd` is a C++ library to evaluate deterministic and probabilistic streamflow predictions.
+`evalhyd-cpp` is a C++ library to evaluate deterministic and probabilistic streamflow predictions.

 Getting started